The original construction was built in 1968 and

 on specific materials and resources.

-Thanks to the building structure, most of the fully-equipped rooms will have a mezzanine level sleeping area and nearly 3m tall floor-to-ceiling windows, some of which will be facing the Alps.
+Thanks to the building structure, many of the fully-equipped rooms will have a mezzanine level sleeping area and nearly 3m tall floor-to-ceiling windows, some of which will be facing the Alps.

 The ground floor at the M-Suites hotel will comprise of the lobby and reception area, lounge, a flexible meeting space, fully equipped gym, a sauna, a restaurant as well as back-of-house space.